 The cost of insurance always increases, as is found on the cost index table (usually p.
 3 of a contract).
 That not only allows for easy comparison of costs between carriers but also works well in irrevocable life insurance trusts (ILITs) since cash is of no consequence.

-However, you need to be careful to monitor the policy — if interest rates end up being lower than expected when you initially bought the policy, you may have to pay additional premiums to keep the policy from lapsing.
+However, you need to be careful to monitor the policy.
+If interest rates end up being lower than expected when you initially bought the policy, you may have to pay additional premiums to keep the policy from lapsing.

 Variable Universal Life Insurance

-The ‘variable’ component in the name refers to this ability to invest in separate accounts whose values vary—they vary because they are invested in stock and/or bond markets.
+The ‘variable’ component in the name refers to this ability to invest in separate accounts whose values vary.
+They vary because they are invested in stock and/or bond markets.
 The ‘universal’ component in the name refers to the flexibility the owner has in making premium payments.
-The premiums can vary from nothing in a given month up to maximums defined by the Internal Revenue Code for life insurance.
+The premiums can vary from nothing in a given month up to the maximums defined by the Internal Revenue Code for life insurance.